VOLCANIC ERUPTIONS

 Data source

-ISPRA on INGV data.
+ISPRA (based on INGV data)

 Headline

-Table 2: Monitoring networks of Italian volcanoes
+Table 2: Main Monitoring Networks on Active Italian Volcanoes

 Data source